databio/pepatac/README.md

 ### Prequisites

 **Python packages**.
-This pipeline uses [pypiper](https://github.com/epigen/pypiper) to run a single sample, [looper](https://github.com/epigen/looper) to handle multi-sample projects (for either local or cluster computation), and [pararead](https://github.com/databio/pararead) for parallel processing sequence reads.
+This pipeline uses [pypiper](https://github.com/epigen/pypiper) to run a single sample, [pararead](https://github.com/databio/pararead) for parallel processing sequence reads, and [looper](https://github.com/epigen/looper) to handle multi-sample projects (for either local or cluster computation).
 You can do a user-specific install of these like this:

 ```
 pip install --user https://github.com/epigen/pypiper/zipball/master